hexadigitall/dara-platform/DEPLOYMENT_INSTRUCTIONS.md

 ## 🎉 You're Done!

-Your StyleAI platform is now live and accessible from anywhere!
+Your DARA platform is now live and accessible from anywhere!
 Share the URL with others to test on different devices.